pawar41/heroSuper/_posts/2022-06-01-girl-i-build-up-my-confidence.md

 title: girl I build up my confidence
 layout: blog
 ---
-<h2> I wnated to ASK OUT this MOSTTT BEAUTIFUL! and CUTEST!
+<h2> I wnated to ASK OUT this Most Beautiful! and Cutest!
 Girl in my collage. </h2>
 <p class="blog__list">
 No KIDDING!
 She is the most beautiful girl; I have ever seen IN my LIFE.
 </p>